Lapin0t/grothendieck-cern/english.md

 which is a very vast one.
 But from the point of view we're taking here, based on scientific practice, it's the most immediate thing I can think of to answer.

-> What are your views on the structure of scientific research in the the
+> What are your views on the structure of scientific research in the
 > People's Republic of China?

 Until quite recently, let's say about three months ago, I was rather closed to